-Reach Higher seeks to help every student navigate the college-going process by: (1) reaching students where they are at and celebrating their success on social media and through flagship events like College Signing Day; (2) raising awareness about helpful college access tools and resources; (3) using a student-centered approach that meets students where they are; and (4) enhancing student support systems by building the capacity of the school counseling profession.
+HOW: Reach Higher seeks to help every student navigate the college-going process by: (1) reaching students where they are at and celebrating their success on social media and through flagship events like College Signing Day; (2) raising awareness about helpful college access tools like FAFSA and Up Next and resources; and (3) enhancing student support systems by building the capacity of the school counseling profession.

-From the beginning Reach Higher brought in the support of school counselors to help achieve its mission.
-Studies show that students who meet with a school counselor to talk about financial aid or college were three times more likely to attend college, and are nearly seven times more likely to apply for financial aid.
-With a national average of 1 school counselor to every 500 students, Reach Higher made a commitment to elevate the important work of school counselors and further enable them to provide the best support possible to their students.
-Evolving as a grassroots movement currently there are over 40 Reach Higher state teams of school counselors and college access professionals located across country who have organized a total of 10 national and regional Reach Higher convenings focused on increasing student success.
-Mrs. Obama celebrates school counselors every year at her School Counselor of the Year celebration.
+Studies show that students who met with a school counselor to discuss financial aid or college were 3X more likely to attend college, and are nearly 7X more likely to apply for financial aid.
+With a national average of just 1 school counselor to every 490 students, Reach Higher made a commitment to elevate the important work of school counselors and further enable them to provide the best support possible to their students.

-In 2015 Reach Higher launched Better Make Room, its student-facing campaign designed to reach students where they are through social media, events such as College Signing Day and the Beating the Odds Summit, and UpNext a free college access tool designed to notify students and their advisors on all things college.
+In 2015 Reach Higher launched Better Make Room, its student-facing campaign designed to reach students where they’re at through social media, events such as College Signing Day and the Beating the Odds Summit, and UpNext a free college access tool designed to notify students and their advisors on all things college.

-The Reach Higher Initiative joined Civic Nation in 2017 enabling its ability continue its important mission, and demonstrating her ongoing commitment to student success Mrs. Obama was named Chair of Reach Higher’s Advisory Board.
+The Reach Higher Initiative joined Civic Nation in 2017 enabling its ability continue its important mission.
+Demonstrating her ongoing commitment to student success, in 2017 Mrs. Obama was named Chair of Reach Higher’s Advisory Board.

 Join the movement to inspire every student across the country to take charge of their future by obtaining a postsecondary degree.